CMSgov/qpp-submissions-docs/README.md

 npm start
 ```

+## Testing

 We use Travis CI for testing - add a test if it makes sense, and make sure the build is green before merging.

+[Read about how tests are written and run](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#running-tests).
+Following the linked recommendations, we use `enzyme` for testing components in isolation and put test files alongside app files - search for app.test.js and api-reference.test.js.

 ## Deploy